GGLL Dividend: Yield, Schedule, and What to Expect

 Short answer

-GGLL's approximate approximately 1% to 2% (variable; leveraged funds make irregular distributions) yield (as of early 2026) makes it an income-oriented fund.
-It tracks 2x daily Alphabet (GOOGL) and passes through the dividends of its holdings, typically quarterly, minus a 0.96% expense ratio.
+GGLL's approximate approximately 1% to 2% (variable; leveraged funds make irregular distributions) yield (as of early 2026) makes it an income-oriented fund, about $1200 a year on a $10,000 position before tax.
+It tracks 2x daily Alphabet (GOOGL) and passes through the income its holdings generate, usually quarterly, net of the 0.96% expense ratio.
 If income is your goal, GGLL earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Direxion.

 How does the GGLL dividend work?

-GGLL holds the companies in 2x daily Alphabet (GOOGL), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.96% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+GGLL holds what is in 2x daily Alphabet (GOOGL), collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.96% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 Direxion Daily GOOGL Bull 2X Shares (GGLL) seeks daily investment results, before fees and expenses, of 200% of the daily performance of the common stock of Alphabet (GOOGL).
 The fund obtains this exposure mainly through total return swap agreements rather than by holding shares of GOOGL directly, giving it roughly 200% notional exposure to the underlying stock.
 GGLL launched on September 7, 2022 as a 1.5X fund and moved to 2X daily leverage on April 2, 2024.
 The expense ratio is 0.96%, well above that of a plain index ETF, reflecting the cost of running a leveraged, swap-based strategy.
 The critical feature to understand is the daily reset: the fund targets 2x exposure for a single trading day only, then rebalances.
 Over any period longer than one day, returns compound off a moving base, so the multi-day result can be meaningfully higher or lower than 2x the stock's cumulative move.
 In choppy, sideways markets this compounding works against holders through volatility drag (decay), eroding value even if GOOGL ends roughly flat.
 GGLL is designed for active traders who want amplified, very short-term exposure to Alphabet and who monitor positions closely.

 If income is your goal, compare GGLL against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how GGLL's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how GGLL's income fits your real portfolio in Walnut.

 The bottom line on the GGLL dividend